serverless/examples/aws-golang-auth-examples/README.md

 <!--
-title: .'AWS Golang Auth'
+title: 'AWS Golang Auth'
 description: 'This example shows you how to setup auth in front of a AWS Lambda function'
-framework: v1
+framework: v4
 platform: AWS
 language: Go
 priority: 10